 The protective components of Da Zhao Temple buildings, such as doors, windows, and columns, have particularly unique color forms.
-The selection of colors is influenced by Tibetan Buddhism but also incorporates some localization, making the color characteristics of these protective components more distinct.
-The color form of the doors is similar to that of the Tibetan region, featuring luxurious decoration and clear layers.
-Red is chosen as the main color, green as the auxiliary color, and yellow (gold) as the accent color.
-The color of the windows is more varied, especially the blind windows.
-The regional five-color characteristics are quite pronounced, with Buddhist patterns and Sanskrit painted on the blind windows in the Daxiong
+The selection of colors is influenced by Tibetan Buddhism but also incorporates some localization, making the color characteristics of protective components more unique.

-Treasure Hall, showcasing bright colors.
-Red remains the main color, while green and blue appear in the patterns, transitioning from dark to light, with yellow serving as the auxiliary color to highlight the sacredness of the patterns, and white as the accent color, providing a finishing touch.

-Unlike in the Tibetan region, many door and window frames use black because it is believed to have the function of driving away evil and intimidating spirits.
-Therefore, in the temple architecture of the Tibetan region, one might see a color impression of red, white, yellow, green, blue, and black.
-However, in the Mongolian tradition of color preference, black is not considered an auspicious color, so it does not appear in the color scheme of Da Zhao architecture.
-All the columns in Da Zhao are predominantly red; for example, the columns of the mountain gate feature blue as the main color for the decorative beasts, with other colors from the five-color system used as accents.
+The color form of the doors is similar to that of the Tibetan area, with luxurious decoration and clear layers.
+Red is selected as the main color, green as the auxiliary color, and yellow (gold) as the accent color.
+The color of the windows is more abundant, especially the blind windows.
+The regional five-color characteristics are very obvious, and Buddhist patterns and Sanskrit are painted on the blind windows appearing in the Daxiong Treasure Hall, with bright colors.
+Red remains the main color, with green and blue appearing in the patterns from dark to light, yellow as the auxiliary color, highlighting the sacredness of the patterns, and white as the accent color, playing a finishing touch.
+Unlike in the Tibetan area, many door and window frames use black because black is defined as having the function of driving away evil and intimidating.
+Therefore, in the temple architecture of the Tibetan area, a color impression of red, white, yellow, green, blue, and black may appear.
+However, in the Mongolian tradition of color preference, black is not considered an auspicious color, so black does not appear in the color scheme of Da Zhao architecture.
+All the columns in Da Zhao are mainly red, taking the columns of the mountain gate as an example, with blue as the main color of the decorative beasts on the columns, and other colors of the five colors as auxiliary.